ci-ma/MMSDT/README.md

 # To generate the security test plan for each component in the test directory
 ./test.sh
 ```

+The security test plans will be stored in a directory named *security_test_plan*.
+As an illustrative example, we report the security test plan for the Vault component, which is available in the file *vault_threats_test_plan.json*.

 <img src="application.png" alt="application" width="50%" height="50%">